powercodeacademy/rails-intro-to-rest/README.md

 2. Information about you, your newsletter content and any additional information such as media items are all sent to the application server.

-3. The server interprets the information, recognizes that the request is for a new newsletter and it generates the new record in the database and performs a myriad of background tasks (updates the newsletter counter, possibly sends notification emails, et al.).
+3. The server interprets the information, recognizes that the request is for a new newsletter and it generates the new record in the database and performs a myriad of background tasks (updates the newsletter counter, possibly sends notification emails, et al).

 4. Next the server sends a response back to the client; this does not necessarily mean that the newsletter was posted, the response could be that there was an error posting or something like that.
 However, in this case we will say that the newsletter post went through properly, so the server sends a success message and tells the browser what page to go to and render.

 5. Lastly the browser receives the server information and gives the user feedback.
-In this case, it shows the user a message saying that thier newsletter was successfully posted.
+In this case it shows the user a message saying that their newsletter was successfully posted.

 ## RESTful Conventions in Rails